maoberlehner/markus-oberlehner-net/content/blog/working-with-functional-vue-components.md

 +++
 date = "2019-07-07T06:25:25+02:00"
-title = "Working With Functional Vue.js Components" description = "Learn how to pass classes, attributes and event listerners to functional Vue.js components." intro = "On my journey to find ways to improve the rendering performance of large scale Vue.js applications, I stumble upon functional components as a possible solution from time to time.
-But so far I've always found one or two reasons why I can't use them in my application..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_auto,f_auto,q_auto,w_1014,h_510/v1542158516/blog/2019-07-07/transparent-functional-component"]
+title = "Working With Functional Vue.js Components" description = "Learn how to pass classes, attributes, and event listeners to functional Vue.js components." intro = "On my journey to find ways to improve the rendering performance of large scale Vue.js applications, I stumble upon functional components as a possible solution from time to time.
+But so far, I've always found one or two reasons why I can't use them in my application..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_auto,f_auto,q_auto,w_1014,h_510/v1542158516/blog/2019-07-07/transparent-functional-component"]
 +++

 On my journey to find ways to improve the rendering performance of large scale Vue.js applications, I stumble upon functional components as a possible solution from time to time.
-But so far I've always found one or two reasons why I can't use them in my application.
+But so far, I've always found one or two reasons why I can't use them in my application.

 ## Special characteristics of functional components

 Functional components have some restrictions that cause them to behave differently than other components.
-For example, **attributes are not passed along automatically, i.e. classes or ID's specified on a functional component are ignored by default.**
+For example, **attributes are not passed along automatically, i.e., classes or ID's specified on a functional component are ignored by default.**

 ```html
 <!-- src/components/ArticleTeaser.vue -->